sarvjeets/lakshmi/docs/lak.md

 ### lak add
-This command is used to add accounts and assets:
+This command is used to add accounts, assets or checkpoints:

 ```
 $ lak add --help